davidepatti/ultraviolet/README.md

 UltraViolet (UV) is an open-source extensible high-level simulation platform for the Bitcoin Lightning LNetwork, abstracting some of the major complexities of the underlying elements, while still providing a timechain-level accuracy.
 UV makes a massive usage of independent threads to make each abstracted Lightning Node a living entity in its own "behavioral space".

-The design principles of UV can be summarized in the following:

-* Global scale control: complete control on nodes/channels and timechain events, with no need of credentials or deaing with cyptographic primitives
-* Avoiding node deployment: customization of several node/protocol internal mechanisms while hiding the complexity of the a real node implementation

 ### Main features of Ultraviolet: